AbberiorInstruments/ImspectorDocs/docs/deconvolution.rst

 .. figure:: images/deconv_conv.jpg

     Demonstration of the convolution of two data stacks.
 The direction in the dialog should be set to convolve.
     First select two data stacks in the fields Raw Data and PSF.
 Both stacks must have same data type and stack size.
     Then click on Initialize and Go.
 The convolved image will be computed.
 Leave the dialog with click on Done.}

-Smoothing is probably the easiest way to improve an image and is recommended especially for images with only a few counts where noise is the largest problem..
+Smoothing is probably the easiest way to improve an image and is recommended especially for images with only a few counts where noise is the largest problem.
 The blurring effect of the PSF is here not removed but even more enhanced.
 However, the noise is greatly reduced.
 The smoothing kernel will be in most cases a gaussian function.
 That means we have to provide a stack with equal physical and logical dimensions as the image stack (up to 4D possible) containing a centered gaussian function of certain width.
-Convolution of these two stacks (the order of the stacks can be exchanged thereby) is then performed via the menu command:
-:command:`Analysis/Deconvolution/Linear` as shown in figure \ref{fig:deconv_conv}.
+Convolution of these two stacks (the order of the stacks can be exchanged thereby) is then performed via the menu command: :command:`Analysis/Deconvolution/Linear` as shown in figure \ref{fig:deconv_conv}.

 Point Deconvolution
 ----------------------

-TODO!
-Added later, important for 4Pi-data.
+.. todo:: Empty.

 Wiener Filtering
 -----------------------

 Wiener Filtering or linear deconvolution is the optimal procedure when the image is compromised with gaussian noise.
 Its algorithm is based in fourier space where the convolution of PSF and object is represented by a simple multiplication.
 The reverse operation, the division is therefore simple to implement and will fail only where the fourier transform of the PSF (the optical transfer function, OTF) is zero or has a small amplitude.
-These is unfortunately true for many high spatial frequencies in all pratical cases, therefore a regularization factor has to be added that dampens frequencies that were not transmitted very well and are dominated by noise and cannot be restorated therefore.
+These is unfortunately true for many high spatial frequencies in all practical cases, therefore a regularization factor has to be added that dampens frequencies that were not transmitted very well and are dominated by noise and cannot be restorated therefore.
 The way to do it in the programm is via the menu command:
  :command:`Analysis/Deconvolution/Linear` as shown in figure \ref{fig:deconv_lin}.

 .. figure:: images/deconv_lin.jpg